JSosna/Biometrics-Resources/README.md

 - security

-#### Tutorial simmilar to the previous one, but also contains additional information, for example about advantages and disadvantages, history.
+#### Tutorial similar to the previous one, but also contains additional information, for example about advantages and disadvantages, history.
 #### https://www.javatpoint.com/biometrics-tutorial
 - general information
 - history of biometrics